Forged Products For Industry

 FORGING EQUIPMENT OVERVIEW

 Our forging processes include open die forging, closed die forging, and cold forging.
 Capabilities include hammering, mechanical, hydraulic pressing, upsetting, and bending.
 In-house machining is used for finishing operations.
-Forgings range from 1/2 pounds to over 500 pounds.
+Forgings range from 1/2 pound to over 500 pounds.

 Most of our forgings are done as hot work, at temperatures up to 2300 degrees F, however, some small, simpler items can also be most efficiently produced by cold forging.
 Equipment and drive systems vary and are updated all the time but we most often produce forgings using the following pieces of equipment: